-- Perhaps we should revisit some of the structuring presuppositions of our problem. - In particular, we might reflect on the notion of causation. - Recall our definition: - By cause let us understand an antecedent sufficient condition. - This gave rise to the image of the domino world. - Crucially, this formulation restricts causation to being a relation between events.
+- Perhaps we should revisit some of the structuring presuppositions of our problem. - In particular, we might reflect on the notion of causation. - Recall our definition: - By cause we have understood an antecedent sufficient condition. - This gave rise to the image of the domino world. - Crucially, this formulation restricts causation to being a relation between events.